CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide-deadlydrops.md

 AIAirDrop: Spawned supply crate at (-125.2, 199.1, -20.1), plane is at (-127.4, 209.1, -19.7)
 ```

-So we will create a logLine hook with the search string "Spawned supply crate at" and then use the following two custom variables:
+So we will create a logLine hook with the search string "Spawned supply crate at" and then use the following two custom variables (note: xcoord and zcoord are the names of the variables and must not be included in the Regex field):

 ```
 xcoord :    (?<=Spawned supply crate at \()(-?\d{1,4})